-- 1. Candidates in Education Leadership Course ED 7100 will enhance their ability to form a collaborative team working together to solve a student learning problem supported by data. - 2.
-The team will establish Roles/Responsibilities/Norms for the team as they begin to establish a cohesive and collaborative team. - 3.
-The team will analyze and share data found in the district/campus TAPR reports and as well as other sources of data. - 4.
-The team will establish a potential cause of the problem and develop a SMART Goal that supports eliminating the Root Cause. - 5.
-The team will research, and present potential strategies based on best practices to eliminate the cause. - 6.
-The team will finalize the Potential Learning Problem, draft Learning Goal Statement and clarify the Root Cause. - 7.
-The team will conduct surveys at the end of meeting #1 and #2 to collect data to adjust future work and procedures as needed.
-PLC survey #1 will be completed after meeting #3. - 8.
-Data Team #2 will be observed by the Field Supervisor and feedback provided to the student.
+- 1. Candidates in Education Leadership Course ED 7101 will enhance their ability to form a collaborative team working together to solve a student learning problem supported by data. - 2.
+The team will build a Logic Model based on identified Student Learning Problem and Root Cause - 3.
+The team will research and present potential strategies based on best practices to eliminate the Root Cause. - 4.
+Student and Teacher Outcomes will be determined based on strategies implemented. - 5.
+The team will finalize the Implementation and Monitoring Plan - 6.
+The team will plan and participate in a Professional Development that focuses on the identified strategies to eliminate the Root Cause. - 7.
+The team will conduct surveys at the end of meeting #5 and #7 to collect data to adjust future work and procedures as needed.
+PLC survey #2 will be completed after meeting #6. - 8.
+Data Team Meeting #5 will be observed by the Field Supervisor and feedback provided to the student.